PSU3D0/CodeCovPlug/README.md

 One of the biggest complaints I hear around TDD is the *time* aspect.
 It takes *time* to write good tests, and it takes even longer to fix them.
 In large codebases touched by many hands, the problem of fixing tests worsens.
 Changing or refactoring a single existing feature may break dozens of tests that are scattered across the codebase, taking all the more time to fix.

+The goal of this extension is to provide the tooling around test discovery and execution to make TDD as fun as possible.

+## The main algorithm

+So this extension is supposed to make identifying covered code easier.
+How is this done?

+We start from a special kind of generated coverage file, such as the included [contextcov.json](https://github.com/PSU3D0/CodeCovPlug/blob/main/contextcov.json).
+This file was generated from a simple script that parsed out coverage data from the python Coverage library with [dynamic contexts](https://coverage.readthedocs.io/en/6.3.2/contexts.html#dynamic-contexts) enabled.

+From here the idea is simple.
+The json file contains a mapping of file paths that correspond with line numbers, with each line number corresponding to a list of paths to tests.
+We have all the data we need.

+## Contributing

+PR's are welcome!
+The code is **heavily** based on the excellent [git-lens](https://github.com/gitkraken/vscode-gitlens) project, particularly around the event driven system and hover logic.
+I recommend using that project as a reference for creating best-practice Vscode extensions in Typescript.

 ## Planned Features / Roadmap